Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Experimental Evaluation

 \subsection{Results}

-\textbf{Quantitative performance.} Figure \ref{fig:both_stu_and_task} shows the overall performance of our \textsc{LLM-SS} based methods and baselines evaluated on the \textsc{StudentSyn} benchmark.
-As can be seen, without fine-tuning, our GPT-4-SS method can outperform the \textsc{NeruSS} baseline in both reference tasks.
-Both Llama2-7Bft-SS and Llama2-70Bft-SS improve significantly compared to their base versions and become on par with GPT-4-SS.
-Remarkably, Llama2-70Bft-SS can get very close to \textsc{TutorSS} in HoCMaze-4.
-Looking into the individual performance metrics in Table \ref{fig:result-details}, we can see that fine-tuning boosts a base LLM's capabilities of capturing the target task's structure, which is expected as they are fine-tuned to generate solutions for many similar tasks.
-More importantly, their capabilities of capturing the student's behavior also increased across both the reference tasks and model sizes.
+\looseness-1\textbf{Without fine-tuning: GPT-4-SS outperforms ~\neurss\,.} Among our methods that use a base LLM model without fine-tuning, GPT-4-SS achieved the highest scores in all quality attributes across both reference tasks, followed by Llama2-70B-SS (see Figure \ref{fig:result-details}).
+Additionally, GPT-4-SS performs significantly better than the \textsc{NeurSS} baseline w.r.t. \textsc{Q-overall} in both reference tasks ($p \le 0.05$), based on the $\chi^2$ test \cite{f3e1a971-f77a-3568-83d6-8c0b7f53e9e5}.\footnote{$\chi^2$ tests reported here are computed on aggregated data across both the reference tasks.} \textsc{Q-overall} scores of GPT-3.5-SS and Llama2-7B-SS are lower than that of the baseline \textsc{NeurSS} (which also motivates why we need to do fine-tuning discussed in Section~\ref{sec:fine-tune-llm}).

-\textbf{Qualitative performance.} Figure \ref{fig:qualitative-results} illustrates the qualitative results of our best method Llama2-70Bft-SS, compared to baseline methods, on the scenario presented in Figure \ref{fig:problem-setup}.
-The student code synthesized by Llama2-70Bft-SS shows the same misconception the student made on the reference task and adaptation to the target task.
-It is a close variation of the code written by a human tutor in \textsc{TutorSS}.
-In contrast, the \textsc{NeurSS} baseline generates a code that seems to overfit the student's code on the reference task and does not reflect the target task's layout.
+\textbf{Fine-tuning shows significant improvements.} Our methods using fine-tuning, namely GPT-3.5ft-SS, Llama2-7Bft-SS, and Llama2-70Bft-SS, demonstrate significant improvements compared to using their base versions without fine-tuning ($p \le 0.05$), as shown in Figure \ref{fig:both_stu_and_task}.
+Remarkably, for HoCMaze-18, there is no significant difference between the performances of GPT-3.5ft-SS and human tutors in \textsc{TutorSS} ($p > 0.05$).
+We observe that fine-tuning enhances a base LLM's ability to capture the target task's structure (\textsc{Q-task}), as shown in Figure \ref{fig:result-details} -- this improvement is expected given they are fine-tuned to generate solutions for tasks.
+More importantly, their ability to capture the student's behavior (\textsc{Q-\student}) also increases across all reference tasks and fine-tuned models.
+Figure \ref{fig:loss} provides insights into the fine-tuning process.